Qixiong ruqun: History

 Women wearing early forms of Qixiong ruqun with shoulder straps, Northern Qi (550-577 AD).

 The qixiong ruqun first appeared in the Northern and Southern dynasties.
-The qixiong ruqun was worn during the Sui dynasty, Tang dynasty, and Five dynasties, until the Song dynasty, when, upon Neo-Confucianism's rise, the fashion of Tang dynasty faded.
+The qixiong ruqun was worn during the Sui dynasty, Tang dynasty, and Five dynasties, until the Song dynasty, when, upon Neo-Confucianism's rise, the fashion of the Tang dynasty faded.

 Northern and Southern dynasties

-Prior to the Putong period (520–527 AD) of the Liang dynasty, the waistline of the women's ruqun were located at the waist.
+Prior to the Putong period (520–527 AD) of the Liang dynasty, the waistline of the women's ruqun was located at the waist.
 During the Southern dynasties, the women's ruqun evolved and was tied higher.
 Their ruqun belt line became higher and the skirt was attached at the chest level.
 Their had open necklines.
-The ru (襦) with open neckline started since the Datong period (527–529 AD); prior to that, the collars of the women's ru were designed to be tight-fitting from the Southern Qi dynasty (479–502 AD) to the Liang dynasty.
+The ru (襦) with open neckline started during the Datong period (527–529 AD); prior to that, the collars of the women's ru were designed to be tight-fitting from the Southern Qi dynasty (479–502 AD) to the Liang dynasty.